What’s your vaccine discrimination story?

 Watch a short and powerful mashup of White House lies and hypocrisy around vaccine mandates.
 Health freedom candidate Dr. Scott Jensen points out the immorality of vaccine mandates while the facts speak for themselves.
 Have a look!

 Next, we can protect medical choice through antidiscrimination bills in our states.
 Montana is leading the way on this with the first Vaccine Antidiscrimination Law in the nation.
 With an antidiscrimination bill, we are saying everyone has a right (to bodily autonomy), but for some reason, some entity (government, business, school) is singling out a select group (who do not want to get vaccinated) and treating them differently (discrimination).
 That different treatment consists of job loss, masking, testing, exclusion from certain locations or events, and more.
 With antidiscrimination bills, the law protects the minority group from injury to rights everyone has.
 In other words, it stops an actor from being able to treat them differently than every other human.
 Contrast that with a mandate and exemption model, where we say the government has the power to make an imposition, but we want to make sure the government remembers we can say no.

 And as always, help spread the word of health freedom.
-Share this page on social media by clicking the social media links on the left, or toss a few bucks our way if you are in a time crunch, and the SHF Team will keep the home fires burning on health freedom for American families.
+Share this page on social media by clicking the social media links on the left or make a donation and the SHF Team will keep the home fires burning on health freedom for American families.
 Every penny helps and we are grateful for you!